discsim/frank/docs/tutorials/model_limitations.rst

 it is not straightforward to generically extrapolate the slope of this decline beyond a dataset's longest baseline;
 a robust error estimate is thus difficult to obtain.

-Two effective ways to (at least coarsely) assess a brightness profile's uncertainty are:
+Two effective ways to (at least coarsely) assess a brightness profile's uncertainty are: |br|
-- vary the model hyperparameters (see `this tutorial <./prior_sensitivity.rst>`_) and examine the variation in the brightness across these different fits,
+- Vary the model hyperparameters (see `this tutorial <./prior_sensitivity.rst>`_) and examine the variation in the brightness across these different fits. |br|
 - Perform the fit for a given dataset by first truncating the data at increasingly shorter maximum baseline (say, in steps of :math:`100\ {\rm k}\lambda`).
 The variation in a given feature in the brightness profile as the maximum baseline in the dataset *increases*